Despite the pressures, Turkey sets conditions for Sweden and Finland’s accession to NATO

 In this context, Erdogan stressed, in a telephone conversation with Swedish Prime Minister Magdalena Anderson, the need for her country to end what he described as political and financial support for “terrorist” organizations and stop arming them.

-And the Anatolian News Agency reported today, Saturday, that Erdogan discussed with Anderson her country’s request to join the North Atlantic Treaty Organization (NATO), after Ankara recently announced its rejection of Sweden and Finland joining the alliance.
+And the Anatolian News Agency reported today, Saturday, that Erdogan discussed with Anderson her country’s request to join the North Atlantic Treaty Organization (NATO), following Ankara recently announced its rejection of Sweden and Finland joining the alliance.

-The agency added that Erdogan also stressed to Anderson the need for her country to lift the restrictions it had imposed on Turkey in the defense industries after it launched a military operation in Syria.
+The agency added that Erdogan also stressed to Anderson the need for her country to lift the restrictions it had imposed on Turkey in the defense industries following it launched a military operation in Syria.

-The Turkish president also expressed Ankara’s aspiration for Sweden to take “concrete steps” that take into account his country’s concerns about the Kurdistan Workers’ Party (PKK) and its extensions in Syria and Iraq, according to Anatolia.
+The Turkish president also expressed Ankara’s aspiration for Sweden to take “concrete steps” that take into account his country’s concerns regarding the Kurdistan Workers’ Party (PKK) and its extensions in Syria and Iraq, according to Anatolia.

 Later, Anadolu Agency said that Erdogan discussed by phone with his Finnish counterpart Sauli Niinistö his country’s request to join NATO and bilateral relations.
 “The perspective that ignores terrorist organizations that pose a threat to a NATO ally is not in keeping with the spirit of friendship and alliance,” the agency quoted the Turkish president as saying.